Updated on September 21, 2015

 I have to admit, I didn’t like taking Epsom salt baths.
 My situation was already claustrophobic enough.
 Climbing into the tub with a curtain that partially blocked my view didn’t help.
 I got through it.
 The weird mental stuff was all part of having a really messed up body.
 In my experience, the calming effect of magnesium is mild but noticeable.
 Today I take the equivalent of about 600mg in the form of Natural Calm Magnesium.

-Update September 21, 2015: In The Quantified Body Episode 17, Dr. Carolyn Dean discusses the importance of magnesium.
+In The Quantified Body Episode 17, Dr. Carolyn Dean discusses the importance of magnesium.
 She strongly recommends testing Red-Blood-Cell (RBC) magnesium levels and recommends that they be between 6.0-6.5mg/dL.
 The serum magnesium testing that is commonly done is close to worthless.
 In general, 700mg daily of magnesium and calcium is recommended; they need to be balanced.
 Dr. Dean commented that you can usually get all your calcium from diet but magnesium needs to be supplemented.
 Besides, Epsom salt baths, you can get magnesium by applying a magnesium oil (dilute with distilled water if it’s too strong) or by taking magnesium citrate.
 You can order your own test RBC magnesium test at RequestATest.
 Make sure you don’t take magnesium before testing.
 On Dr. Dean’s website, under Wellness Program, there are two downloadable books on minerals.

 Vitamin D, K2, Magnesium, and Calcium

 Since I’ve rattled on a bit about the virtues of magnesium, it’s important that I mention vitamin D, vitamin K2, and calcium too.
 These vitamins and minerals work together (synergistically) so you want to make sure if you’re supplementing one, like magnesium by taking Epsom Salt baths, that you also supplement the other three to get a good balance.
+Typically with CIRS, the 25-hydroxy vitamin D level is very high and the 125-hydroxy level is very low.

 If you don’t take these four together, you could end up experiencing deficiency or toxicity side effects.
 For example, I take 10,000 IU of Premier Research Labs D3 drops daily under my tongue (sublingually) just to keep my blood serum levels of vitamin D3 25OHD (25-hydroxyvitamin) in the 40-50ng/ml range based upon lab testing.
 In her article Brain On Fire, Dr. Ackerley mentions that it’s not uncommon to supplement folks she treats with 5,000 IU.
 From what I’ve read, vitamin D deficiency is common in people with chronic illnesses including Biotoxin Illness.
 Since vitamin D is linked to proper immune function, depression, and anxiety, I’m glad to take it.